tpm2-software/tpm2-tools/man/tpm2_nvread.1.md

     specify an auxiliary session for auditing and or encryption/decryption of the parameters.

+  * **\--print-yaml**:

+	Output the content of the NV index in a human readable format, useful for displaying the content of counter, bits and extend and pin indices.
+	When this argument is provided size and offset is ignored.

   * **ARGUMENT** the command line argument specifies the NV index or offset number.